gwotto/mermaid_quarto/analysis/mermaid-quarto-test.md

 # A quarto document with mermaid diagrams
 Georg W Otto
-07/11/2025
+12/11/2025

 ## Summary

 This is a test where I try out the many and somehow confusing options how to integrate mermaid diagrams in documents rendered from a quarto file.
-The results depend a to a large degree on the output format:
+I try two different ways to include mermaid diagrams: 1.
+Render the mermaid code when rendering the `qmd` document by including the mermaid code from a file.
+2. Include an already rendered mermaid diagram from a pdf file.
+The results depend a to a large degree on the output
-`html` is the most flexible format showing the output as intended, `pdf` does not (in my setting) render the mermaid node definition syntax introduced in `Mermaid 11.3.0`, and github flavoured `markdown` does not render mermaid code and does not support automated references to figures.
+format: `html` is the most flexible format showing the output as intended, i.e. it renders mermaid code and includes pdf files. `pdf` does not (in my setting) render the mermaid node definition syntax introduced in `Mermaid 11.3.0`, but renders mermaid code with older syntax and includes `pdf` files.
+Github flavoured `markdown` does render mermaid code and includes `pdf` files, but does not support automated references to figures.

 ## Rendering mermaid diagrams from code